-To build a cancer encyclopedia with these cell lines, we first construct a comprehensive data matrix by normalizing raw signals of genomic features that severely confound somatic mutagenic processes (see Supp.
+To build a “cancer-relevant encyclopedia of DNA elements” (C-ENCODE), we first constructed a comprehensive data matrix by normalizing raw signals of genomic features that severely confound somatic mutagenic processes (see Supp.
 File/Section(?)
 X ).
-In contrast to previous approaches that rely on single histone modification marks, we implement an ensemble-based method called ESCAPE, which performs large-scale data integration to accurately identify active enhancers.
-This integration involves predictions using a diverse collection of histone ChIP-seq, DNase-seq and Enhancer-seq datasets.
+In contrast to previous approaches that rely on single histone modification marks, we implemented an ensemble-based method called ESCAPE, which performs large-scale data integration to accurately identify active enhancers.
+This integration involves predictions using a diverse collection of histone mark ChIP-seq, DNase-seq and Enhancer-seq datasets.
 We further link these to genes by optimally investigating how the histone modification marks on enhancers help predict the gene expression of the potential target gene.
-This group of potential linkages is then filtered through the results of Hi-C experiments, which provide lower resolution but also a more accurate physical picture of the inter-genomic connections (see Supp.
+This group of potential linkages is then filtered through the results of Hi-C experiments, which provide a low resolution three dimensional physical picture of inter-genomic chromatin interactions (see Supp.
 File/Section(?)
 X).
-To achieve improved functional interpretation, we use these high-quality linkages to construct what we term “extended gene neighborhoods” – coding regions matched with key regulatory elements, such as enhancers, promoters, and binding sites from regulators (Fig1 B).
-In addition, we also explore the binding profiles in ENCODE data, and construct high-confidence gene regulatory networks for both TFs and RBPs (Fig. 1C and Fig. X in Supp.
+To improve functional interpretation, we used these high-quality linkages to construct what we termed “extended gene neighborhoods” – coding regions matched with key regulatory elements, such as enhancers, promoters, and binding sites from regulators (Fig1 B).
+In addition, we also explored the binding profiles in ENCODE data, and constructed high-confidence gene regulatory networks for both TFs and RBPs (Fig. 1C and Fig. X in Supp.
 File/Section(?)
 X).
-Finally, we merge our Cancer encyclopedia with the broader ENCODE encyclopedia, and we provide consistent identifiers and definitions.
+Finally, we merged our integrated analysis with broader ENCODE data, and we provide consistent identifiers and definitions for the C-ENCODE resource.

-In all, our resource consists of a list of accurately determined enhancers, a list of burdened regions, the regulatory network of TFs (and for some lines RBPs), as well as the most rewired TFs in this regulatory network (see supplementary materials).
-Collectively, these resources allow us to prioritize a few key elements as being associated with oncogenesis, some of which are then validated using small-scale experimental assays (see table S1).
+In summary, our the C-ENCODE resource consists of a list of accurately determined enhancers, a list of regions with high mutation burden in cancer, the regulatory network of TFs (and for some lines RBPs), as well as the most rewired TFs in this regulatory network (see supplementary materials).
+Collectively, these resources allow us to prioritize a few key elements as being associated with oncogenesis, some of which are then validated using small-scale experiments (see table S1).

 Multi-level data integration better enables recurrent variant analysis in cancer

-One of the most powerful ways of identifying key elements and deleterious mutations in cancer is through recurrence analysis, which attempts to identify those regions of the genome that are more heavily mutated than expected.
-There are two challenges associated with such analysis.
-First, the mutation process introduces confounding factors (in the form of both external genomic factors and local context effects), which can result in many false positives or negatives (see Supp.
+One of the most powerful ways of identifying key elements and functional mutations in cancer is through recurrence analysis, which identifies regions of the genome that are more frequently mutated than expected.
+However, a mutational process could be influenced by or associated with confounding factors (in the form of both external genomic factors and local context effects), which can result in many false positives or negatives in recurrence analysis (see Supp.
 File/Section(?)
 X).
-Secondly, traditional burden tests often neglect the interplay among annotation categories, thereby testing regions separately.
-Consequently, these tests are sometimes unable to identify distributed mutation signals from biologically relevant regions, thereby limiting the functional interpretation of the burdened regions.
+In addition, traditional burden tests often neglect the association among annotation categories and test regions separately.
+Consequently, these tests sometimes fail to identify distributed mutation signals from biologically relevant genomic regions, thereby limiting the interpretation power of burden tests.